-Figure 2: Space-Time Plot by Life Stage for Blue Crab Showing Relative Abundance in the Upper, Mid, and Lower Region of the Estuary, and In-Shore and Off-Shore Shelf Regions by Month.
-White cells indicate the life stage is not present, light grey cells indicate the life stage is at moderate abundance, dark grey cells indicate abundant, and black indicates highly abundant.
+Figure 2: Space-Time Plot by Life Stage for Blue Crab Showing Relative Abundance in the Upper, Mid, and Lower Region of the Estuary, and Inshore and Offshore Shelf Regions by Month.
+White

 Table 1: Habitat Requirements for Blue Crab Life Stages.
 Pattillo et al. (1997) and Pattillo et al. (1995) were the primary source used to construct the table and the reader should refer to references therein.